 Connect the LED's red wire (positive) to a spare or existing fuse or breaker off the electrical bus.
 Use any .25 Amp to 2 Amp fuse or breaker.
-Connect the LED's negative to the battery's fault/status discrete output (Pin A of 3-Pin plug).
+Connect the LED's white wire to aircraft ground.
+The black wire is to be connected to the battery's fault/status discrete output (Pin A of 3-Pin plug).